the-gigi/quote-service/README.md

 The code here accompanies this article: [Introduction to Docker and Kubernetes](https://code.tutsplus.com/articles/introduction-to-docker-and-kubernetes--cms-25406)

+# Running the server locally via docker-compose

+`docker-compose up`

-# Running the server locally
+# Running the server locally the hard way

 ## Create the virtual environment